-This image illustrates the safe place Victoria Square will provide for families and whānau for all ages and abilities.
-The design will deliver safety in terms people walking and connecting with the river, while ensuring good visibility around Victoria Square is consistent during both day and night.
+Victoria Square will provide a safe place for families and whānau.
+The design will deliver safety for people walking and connecting with the river, while ensuring there is good visibility around Victoria Square both day and night.

 ASSET CONDITIONS

 This image illustrates an example of the visible and obvious paving damage from lateral movement due to past earthquakes.
 Behind the visible damage lies additional structural damage that will be repaired as part of the proposed work to Victoria Square.